puppetlabs/puppetlabs-postgresql/README.md

 Specifies the type of object to which you are granting privileges.

-Valid options: 'DATABASE', 'SCHEMA', 'SEQUENCE', 'ALL SEQUENCES IN SCHEMA', 'TABLE' or 'ALL TABLES IN SCHEMA'.
+Valid values: 'DATABASE', 'SCHEMA', 'SEQUENCE', 'ALL SEQUENCES IN SCHEMA', 'TABLE' or 'ALL TABLES IN SCHEMA'.

 ##### `object_name`

 Specifies name of `object_type` to which to grant access, can be either a string or a two element array.

-String: 'object_name'
-Array:  ['schema_name', 'object_name']
+When it is an array then the first element must be the `object_type` and the second actual `object_name`.

 ##### `port`